 Tacoma Power's Cowlitz Hatchery Complex includes Cowlitz Salmon Hatchery, located about 4 km downstream of Mayfield Dam, and Cowlitz Trout Hatchery, about 12 km downstream of Cowlitz Salmon Hatchery (Figure 2-1).

-The hatcheries were constructed by Tacoma Power and began operation in 1967 and 1968, respectively, after Mossyrock Dam was completed.
+The hatcheries were constructed by Tacoma Power and began operation in 1967.
 Both hatcheries are operated by WDFW with funding provided by Tacoma Power.
 Cowlitz Salmon Hatchery was fully remodeled in 2010, and a major remodel of Cowlitz Trout Hatchery is currently in the design phase.
-Onsite housing and back-up generators provide emergency response capabilities at both hatcheries.
+On-site housing and back-up generators provide emergency response capabilities at both hatcheries.